 What do I need to go sea swimming?

 If you click on a product link then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 I swim in a winter wetsuit from November right through to April.
-I have friends who go wild swimming all year-round without one, though they’ve trained their bodies to do so.
+I have friends who go wild swimming all year-round without one, though they’ve trained their bodies to do so – and it can take an awfully long time to warm up afterwards!
 Though I have a shortie wetsuit I rarely wear it.
 If the water’s cold enough for a wetsuit, I prefer a 5/4 mm one (5mm neoprene on the body and 4mm on the arms).
 My O’Neil wetsuit has lasted me over a decade now and though some of the tape is coming away from the seams it’s still going strong.
 There’s a men’s version too.

 My kids wear their Decathlon winter wetsuits from spring to autumn for dinghy sailing and swimming, though note that Decathlon’s sizing is a tad on the small size, so I’d suggest going up an age-group or clothing size.
 Children get cold quickly so choose the thickest wetsuit you can afford.

-In the summer I go in ‘skins’ (swimsuit) or – if I’m doing any distance – a triathlon wetsuit, which is a lot thinner, lighter and more flexible than a standard wetsuit.
+In the summer (and occasionally in the winter) I go in ‘skins’ (swimsuit) or – if I’m doing any distance – a triathlon wetsuit, which is a lot thinner, lighter and more flexible than a standard wetsuit.
 Always start with the warmest gear you have (thickest wetsuit), and only drop down once you’ve become accustomed to wild swimming.